nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 6. **Consistent behavior for `find`.** Currently, `find` has some inconsistent behaviour depending on the field that it is being searched by, making it counterintuitive for users.
 The problems are as following: <br>
 The name search is case-insensitive, but tag search is not.
 We plan to modify `find t/` tag search to make it case-insensitive. <br>
-In the name search any contacts matching at least any one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
-But phone number search requires the number to be exactly same with country code and region code. <br>
+Searching by name filters contacts that match at least one keyword (i.e. `OR` search).
+E.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+However, searching by phone number only filters contacts that match exactly to the optional country code, optional area code, and compulsory number.
+E.g. `98765432` will not return `+65 98765432`.<br>
-We plan to make the phone search versatile and let user be able to use phone number without country code, or even only with country code to search<br>
+We plan to modify `find p/` to allow searching by country code or area code only, and compulsory number only, so as to make this more versatile for users. <br>

 ## **Appendix: Effort**